Baker Street and Waterloo Railway: Search for finance, 1893–1903

 Although the company had permission to construct the railway, it still had to raise the capital for the construction works.
 The BS&WR was not alone; four other new tube railway companies were looking for investors – the Waterloo and City Railway (W&CR), the Charing Cross, Euston and Hampstead Railway (CCE&HR) and the Great Northern and City Railway (GN&CR) (the three other companies that were put forward in bills in 1892) and the Central London Railway (CLR, which received royal assent in 1891).
 The original tube railway, the C&SLR, was also raising funds to construct extensions to its existing line.
 Only the W&CR, which was the shortest line and was backed by the London and South Western Railway with a guaranteed dividend, was able to raise its funds without difficulty.
 For the BS&WR and the rest, and others that came later, much of the remainder of the decade saw a struggle to find finance in an uninterested market.

-Like most legislation of its kind, the act of 1893 imposed a time limit for the compulsory purchase of land and the raising of capital.
+Like most legislation of its kind, the Baker Street and Waterloo Railway Act 1893 imposed a time limit for the compulsory purchase of land and the raising of capital.
 To keep the powers alive, the BS&WR announced a new bill in November 1895, which included an application for an extension of time.
-The additional time and permission to raise an extra £100,000 of capital was granted when the Baker Street and Waterloo Railway Act, 1896 received royal assent on 7 August 1896.
+The additional time and permission to raise an extra £100,000 of capital was granted when the Baker Street and Waterloo Railway Act 1896 (59 & 60 Vict. c. ccxxvii) received royal assent on 7 August 1896.

 In November 1897, the BS&WR did a deal with the London & Globe Finance Corporation (L&GFC), a mining finance company operated by mining speculator Whitaker Wright and chaired by Lord Dufferin.
 The L&GFC was to fund and manage the construction, taking any profit from the process.
 The cost of construction was estimated to be £1,615,000 (equivalent to approximately £ today).
 The L&GFC replaced the BS&WR's directors with its own and let construction contracts.
 Wright made fortunes in America and Britain by promoting gold and silver mines and saw the BS&WR as a way of diversifying the L&GFC's holdings.